This Day In Music: September 23

 September 23, 1939 ~ Jerald Edward Kolbrak, commonly known as rock, country guitarist Jerry Cole, born in Green Bay, Wisconsin, USA ~ In-demand session musician, often uncredited, throughout the 1960s and 1970s.
 Has appeared on songs such as Mr Tambourine Man and I Knew I'd Want You by the Byrds, These Boots Are Made For Walkin' by Nancy Sinatra, and Kicks by Paul Revere & the Raiders.
 Appeared on the Beach Boys 1966 landmark album Pet Sounds.
 Co-founded Happy Tiger Records with Ray Ruff in 1969, best known for signing a post-Van Morrison Them.
 Cole also played on the band's 1969 eponymous Them album.
 Other collaborations included Lee Hazlewood, Roger McGuinn, Roger Miller, Gary Usher, and TG Sheppard ~ Kolbrak passed away in 2008

-September 23, 1939 ~ Leroy Buchanan, commonly known as guitarist Roy Buchanan, born in Ozark, Kansas, USA ~ Never became a household name but held in the highest regard by peers and critics.
-Influential on Jimi Hendrix, Danny Gatton, Jerry Garcia, Nils Lofgren, Jeff Beck, the latter dedicating his Cause We've Ended As Love to Buchanan.
-Playing professionally since his teens, backing Johnny Otis at a mere age 15.
-Played on Dale Hawkins's My Babe.
-Member of Ronnie Hawkins's rock & roll unit the Hawks where he mentored Robbie Buchanan.
-As a solo artist actively recording since the early 1970s, noted in particular for his eponymous 1972 Roy Buchanan album and the 1975 Live Stock live album ~ Buchanan passed away in 1988
+September 23, 1939 ~ Leroy Buchanan, commonly known as guitarist Roy Buchanan, born in Ozark, Kansas, USA ~ Though Buchanan never became a household name, he was held in the highest regard by peers and critics and is considered a pioneer of the Telecaster sound, stretching the limits of the electric guitar.
+Influential on Jimi Hendrix, Danny Gatton, Jerry Garcia, Nils Lofgren, and Jeff Beck, the latter dedicating his Cause We've Ended As Lovers off his 1975 Blow By Blow album to Buchanan.
+Playing professionally from an early age, Buchanan has backed Johnny Otis while still in his mid-teens, played on Dale Hawkins's rock and roll classic My Babe, and was a member of Ronnie Hawkins's rock & roll unit the Hawks where he mentored Robbie Robertson.
+As a solo artist, Buchanan has recorded since the early-1970s, and is noted in particular for his eponymous 1972 Roy Buchanan album and the 1975 Live Stock live album.
+Buchanan passed away at age 48, found hanging in his jail cell after being arrested for public intoxication.
+His death was officially ruled a suicide, the finding disputed by his friends and family ~ Buchanan passed away in 1988

 September 23, 1934 ~ Joseph Valery Jr, commonly known as electric blues singer, guitarist Little Joe Blue, born in Vicksburg, Mississippi, USA ~ Best known for songs such as Encourage Me Baby, Don't Start Me Talking, How Could You Do It To Me and Dirty Work Going On.
 The latter would be covered by Magic Sam, Shakey Jake Harris and by Willie Kent & the Gents ~ Valery passed away in 1990